+Understanding DMV and Duties after accidents.
+No. When the police investigate an accident and complete the accident report, it does not automatically send it to insurers or any insurance company.
 However, insurance companies or insurers will ask for accident reports from the police if any party files for a car accident lawsuit or looking to get claims.

-If you call the police when the auto accident happens, the police will come to the scene and write a report which means you won’t need to submit a written report separately.
+If you call the police when the auto accident happens, the police will come to the scene and write a report which means you won’t need to submit written information separately.

 Spinal cord injuries, brain injuries, and head injuries from auto accidents not only affect vehicle owners but also their families due to piling medical expenses.
-Besides any injuries, your motor vehicle may also have severe damages which you may not be able to tell from just looking at it, and requires vehicle repairs that may cost more than your estimates.
+Besides any injuries, your motor vehicle may also have severe damages, which you may not be able to tell from just looking at it, and requires vehicle repairs that may cost more than your estimates.

 We recommend that you protect your rights by calling the police immediately to write a report and then request a copy of that report to get your insurance coverage for any damages.
 Here you will find more information on auto accident reporting rules.